 The Scheme's main source of income are interest, dividends and gains on financial instruments held at fair value.
 All of these are outside the scope of the new revenue standard.
-As consequence, the directors do not expect the adoption of the new revenue recognition rules to have a significant impact on the Scheme's accounting policies or the amounts recognised in the financial statements.
+As a consequence, the directors do not expect the adoption of the new revenue recognition rules to have a significant impact on the Scheme's accounting policies or the amounts recognised in the financial statements.

-The Schemes have not yet decided if they will early adopt AASB 15.
+The Scheme has not yet decided if it will early adopt AASB 15.